-THE PRACTICE WILL BE CLOSED FOR PROTECTED LEARNING ON THE BELOW DATES:
+THE PRACTICE WILL BE CLOSED FOR CLINICAL TRAINING ON THE FOLLOWING DATE:

 - 6th March 2018 from 3.30pm - 6.30pm